The SASRI research, development & innovation programme is designed to impact positively on seven industry priorities:

 (a) Technologies that enable the suppression of the population size of localised longhorn beetle outbreaks; and (b) knowledge base that enables the development of technologies for long-term sustainable integrated management of the pest on an area-wide basis.
 Two parallel lines of investigation are conducted: development of monitoring technologies and containment tactics based on available information (technology development); and expansion of knowledge of the biology and ecology of the longhorn beetle that will form the foundation of a sustainable integrated management programme (research).

-The Research, Development and Innovation programme at SASRI is clustered within four multidisciplinary programmes, namely Variety Improvement, Crop Protection, Crop Performance & Management, and Systems Design & Optimisation.
+The SASRI research, development and innovation is administered within four multidisciplinary programmes, namely Variety Improvement, Crop Protection, Crop Performance & Management, and Systems Design & Optimisation.

 To promote innovation in South African sugarcane agriculture, SASRI hosts a dynamic post-graduate programme on its campus in Mount Edgecombe, KwaZulu-Natal.
 The research is conducted under the supervision of SASRI scientists who are affiliated with several leading South African universities, including the University of KwaZulu-Natal, University of Pretoria, University of the Free State and Stellenbosch University.

 SASRI runs an internship programme for candidates with a Diploma or a Degree in the biological and agricultural sciences, with a specific focus on optimising crop growth.

 Initially, participants are offered a one year contract, which may be extended if the project is extended, provided there is funding available and the intern performs well.
 There are opportunities for further studies for students who excel and contribute significantly.
 After a two-year internship, students may be considered for our Post-Graduate Student Programme.